maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog

+### 2.1.4
+* Added a new payment method class for Svea Payments Estonia partners
+* Fixed checkout page when there is only one payment method available

 ### 2.1.3
 * Fixed Admin settings for Payment handling fees.
 Empty table and row removal functionality fixed.
 Allow comma separated fee values.

 ### 2.1.2
 * Added refund functionality to the Woocommerce order management and link to open the event in Svea Extranet.
 * Added functionality for sending delivery info without tracking to Svea API